Opioid Painkiller Abuse

-Painkillers cover a wide variety of drugs, but the ones that tend to be abused are opioids and opiate painkillers.
-These range from codeine cough syrup to drugs used in the management of extreme pain, such as fentanyl.
-When used correctly, these drugs provide welcome relief from the symptoms of cancers, bone breaks and other injuries, but painkiller abuse is a growing problem.
+The category of prescription painkillers covers a wide variety of opioid drugs, including morphine, codeine, oxycodone (OxyContin, Percocet), and hydrocodone (Vicodin, Norco)—as controlled substances, each of these drugs have inherent abuse potential.
+Painkiller abuse can range from codeine cough syrup misuse to the diversion and abuse of potent prescription drugs used in the management of extreme pain, such as fentanyl.
+When used as intended, these drugs provide welcome relief from the pain associated with cancers, surgeries, bone breaks, and other injuries, but opioid painkiller abuse is a growing problem.

 Painkiller Abuse question 1

-- If your loved one is going through painkillers at a faster-than-expected rate, it's entirely possible that they might be abusing the drug.
-It's also a sign of tolerance, which means the body has gotten used to the drug and requires increasing amounts to feel the same effects.
-Developing tolerance paired with ever-increasing doses can quickly lead to addiction.
+- If your loved one is going through painkillers at a faster-than-expected rate, it's entirely possible that they might be misusing the drug.
+It's also a sign of possible tolerance, which means the body has gotten used to the drug and requires increasing amounts to feel the same effects.3 Developing tolerance paired with ever-increasing doses may contribute to the development of addiction.
+Addiction is a chronic disease that involves drug seeking and use that is compulsive, or difficult to control, despite harmful consequences.4

 - Behavior-wise, your loved one may be acting erratically and seem jittery at times and then suddenly become very calm.